Lynden Junior Livestock Show And Auction

 How does Lynden Junior Livestock Show And Auction spend its money?

 Lynden Junior Livestock Show And Auction directs 98% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Lynden Junior Livestock Show And Auction tax-deductible?